Tellusant/docs/beige/index.md

 The Beige Book is useful for, among others, CEOs and management teams who want to quickly assess where the economy is presently.

-We compute a composite score for each of the 12 districts based on the wording in the report, then sum the scores weighted by the GDP of each district.
+We compute a composite score for each of the 12 districts based on the wording in the report using LLM techniques, then sum the scores weighted by the GDP of each district.

+We have published these nowcasts for many years on LinkedIn.
+The new series published here starts in October 2025.

 ---
 ## October 2025